rancherfederal/carbide-releases/SUPPORTED_VERSIONS.md

 ## Supported Versions

-This is a list of the supported productsand versions of the Rancher Product Portfolio for Carbide!
+This is a list of the supported products and versions of the Rancher Product Portfolio for Carbide!
 Please reach out to support@ranchergovernment.com with any questions!
 Thank you.

 ### Rancher
 * v2.11.2